dpayne/cli-visualizer/README.md

 	}

 ## ALSA Setup

+WARNING: alsa support is very very experimental.
+It is very possible that it will be completely broken on various systems and could cause weird/bad behaviour.

 Similar to the MPD setup, the visualizer needs to use a fifo output file to read in the alsa audio stream.
 To do this, add the following lines to your alsa config file, usually at `/etc/asound.conf`.
 If the file does not exist create it under `/etc/asound.conf`.

     pcm.!default {